ArabelaTso/bella-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jialun CAO received her PhD degree from the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/) at [HKUST](https://hkust.edu.hk/), under the supervision of [Prof. S.C.
+Jialun CAO received her PhD from the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/) at [HKUST](https://hkust.edu.hk/), under the supervision of [Prof. S.C.
 Cheung](https://www.cse.ust.hk/faculty/scc/).
 Her research interests lie in the intersection of Software Engineering (SE) and Artificial Intelligence (AI), with an emphasis on **SE4AI** and **AI4SE**, and trustworthy AI.
-Currently she is also exploring large language model 4 SE (LLM4Se). **Collaborations and discussions are welcomed!**
+Currently, she is also exploring the large language model 4 SE (LLM4SE). **Collaborations and discussions are welcomed!**

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.